Endpoint Security20 min read

 Historians: Process data servers (OSIsoft PI, Emerson Canary, Inductive Automation Ignition Historian) that collect and store operational data.
 Historians often sit at the boundary between OT and IT networks, with connections to both.
 They are a frequent target because they are accessible from the IT network and have connectivity into the OT network.

 Domain Controllers and Active Directory Infrastructure: Many OT environments include Windows domain infrastructure for authentication management.
-An OT domain controller or an OT system joined to the corporate AD is a significant risk: Active Directory attacks from the IT side (Pass-the-Hash, Golden Ticket, Kerberoasting) can translate directly into OT access.
+An OT domain controller, or an OT system joined to the corporate AD, is a significant risk: Active Directory attacks from the IT side can translate directly into OT access.
+This path from corporate compromise to OT compromise is more common than most organizations realize.

 PLCs and RTUs: Level 1 controllers executing real-time control logic.
 Most PLCs run proprietary real-time operating systems or embedded firmware, not Windows.
 Security controls are limited to vendor-provided access protection features and network isolation.
 Discussed in the controller security section below.

-Embedded Devices and Protocol Gateways: Serial-to-Ethernet converters, protocol gateways (Modbus-to-DNP3, OPC-to-Modbus), and embedded sensors with network management interfaces.
+Embedded Devices and Protocol Gateways: Serial-to-Ethernet converters, protocol gateways, and embedded sensors with network management interfaces.
 Often overlooked in endpoint security programs despite being potential attack vectors.

 Application Whitelisting: The Most Effective OT Endpoint Control

-Application whitelisting — permitting only explicitly approved executables to run, blocking everything else — is the single most effective endpoint security control for Windows-based OT systems.
+Application whitelisting -- permitting only explicitly approved executables to run, blocking everything else -- is the single most effective endpoint security control for Windows-based OT systems.
 In IT environments, whitelisting is considered burdensome because users install software constantly.
-In OT environments, this is a feature: the set of software that should run on an HMI or engineering workstation is small, static, and well-defined.
+In OT environments, this rigidity is actually a feature: the set of software that should run on an HMI or engineering workstation is small, static, and well-defined.

-If a SCADA server should run only the SCADA software, Windows services, and the vendor's licensed components, then nothing else — not ransomware, not a remote access tool, not a Metasploit payload — should be able to execute.
-Application whitelisting enforces that constraint.
+If a SCADA server should run only the SCADA software, Windows services, and the vendor's licensed components, then nothing else -- not ransomware, not a remote access tool, not a Metasploit payload -- should be able to execute.
+Application whitelisting enforces that constraint regardless of whether the malware has a known signature.

 Platform Selection

 Microsoft AppLocker: Built into Windows 7 Enterprise, Windows Server 2008 R2, and later versions.
-Can enforce rules based on publisher certificate (vendor-signed executables allowed), file path (executables in specific directories allowed), or file hash.
+Can enforce rules based on publisher certificate, file path, or file hash.
 No additional software required.
 Suitable for environments where Windows is already licensed at the Enterprise tier.

 Microsoft WDAC (Windows Defender Application Control): The successor to AppLocker in Windows 10 and Server 2016+.
 More granular policy control, kernel-level enforcement, and better performance than AppLocker.
 Preferred for modern Windows OT systems.

 Carbon Black App Control (formerly Bit9): Purpose-built whitelisting platform with strong OT vendor adoption.
-Provides centralized management across large endpoint fleets with trusted software catalog features that reduce whitelisting management burden.
+Provides centralized management across large endpoint fleets with a trusted software catalog that reduces ongoing management overhead.

-For pure OT whitelisting with minimal operational overhead, AppLocker or WDAC on modern Windows systems provides strong protection without additional software licensing costs.
+For most OT environments, AppLocker or WDAC on modern Windows systems provides strong protection without additional licensing costs.
+The key is deploying correctly -- which is where most implementations succeed or fail.

 Deployment Methodology

-Step 1 — Inventory authorized software: Document every executable that should run on the endpoint.
-Include the vendor software (all executables, DLLs, and scripts), Windows operating system components, approved utilities, and any other authorized software.
+Step 1, Inventory authorized software: Document every executable that should run on the endpoint -- vendor software, Windows operating system components, approved utilities.
 This inventory becomes the whitelist policy.

-Step 2 — Test in audit mode: Configure whitelisting in audit mode first — log every execution event but take no blocking action.
+Step 2, Test in audit mode: Configure whitelisting in audit mode first: log every execution event but take no blocking action.
 Run the system through a complete operational cycle (startup, normal operations, maintenance activity, shutdown) while collecting audit logs.
-Review logs to identify any legitimate executables that are not in the policy.
+Review logs to identify any legitimate executables not yet in the policy.

-Step 3 — Refine the policy: Add any missed legitimate executables to the whitelist.
-Remove any executables in the policy that were never observed executing during the audit period.
-This produces a policy that reflects actual operational software requirements.
+Step 3, Refine the policy: Add any missed legitimate executables.
+Remove anything that was never observed executing during the audit period.
+The result is a policy that reflects actual operational software requirements, not assumptions about them.

-Step 4 — Define the change process: Establish a process for updating whitelist policies when vendor software updates, new modules, or approved tools need to be added.
-This process must be faster than vendor update schedules to avoid blocking legitimate updates.
+Step 4, Define the change process: Establish a process for updating whitelist policies when vendor software updates or new approved tools need to be added.
+This process must be faster than vendor update schedules.

-Step 5 — Enable enforcement: Transition from audit mode to enforcement.
-Monitor initially for any blocked execution alerts that indicate legitimate software was missed.
+Step 5, Enable enforcement: Transition from audit mode to enforcement.
+Monitor for any blocked execution alerts indicating legitimate software was missed.

-Step 6 — Handle vendor updates: When vendor software updates are released, obtain the updated software list from the vendor, update the whitelist policy before applying the update, then apply the update.
-Never apply a vendor update to a whitelisting-enabled system without first updating the whitelist to accommodate it.
+Step 6, Handle vendor updates: When vendor software updates are released, obtain the updated software list from the vendor and update the whitelist policy before applying the update.
+Never apply a vendor update to a whitelisting-enabled system without first updating the whitelist.

 OT-Specific Challenges in Whitelisting

 Vendor-installed software changes: Control system vendors frequently install and modify software during remote support sessions without prior notification.
 Whitelisting will block these installations unless pre-authorized.
-Establish a policy that requires vendors to provide an advance list of any software they intend to install during a support session.
+Establish a policy requiring vendors to provide an advance list of any software they intend to install.

 Script and interpreted code: Python scripts, PowerShell, VBScript, and batch files used for automation or maintenance are harder to whitelist than compiled executables.
 Use path-based rules to restrict script execution to authorized directories, and require code signing for scripts where feasible.

-Shared engineering workstations: Engineering workstations used by multiple engineers or vendors may have a larger authorized software set than dedicated workstations.
+Shared engineering workstations: Engineering workstations used by multiple engineers or vendors may have a larger authorized software set.
 Consider creating separate whitelist profiles for different user roles where supported.

 OS Hardening for Windows-Based OT Systems